akshaybabloo/Car-ND/Project_2/README.md

 ![Wrong way](https://github.com/akshaybabloo/Car-ND/raw/master/Project_2/images/wrong_way.jpg)

-The first image might be difficult to classify because ...
+These images are not German traffic signs, but they are signs from USA, UK and NZ.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the tenth cell of the Jupyter notebook.

 Here are the results of the prediction: